YouTube Stats: What you should know about the video giant (plus Fun Facts)

 China, Iran, Turkmenistan, South Sudan, Sudan, Tajikistan, Syria, North Korea, and Eritrea completely block YouTube.

-Why YouTube content has been blocked in Germany for years
+Why YouTube Content Was Blocked in Germany for Years

 Partial restrictions exist or have existed in other countries as well.
 For example, due to a dispute with GEMA, many music videos were blocked in Germany for years - as much as 60 percent of the 1,000 most popular videos at the time in 2013.
 In 2016, the dispute was settled, and since then the annoying blocking bar has become rare on German YouTube.